Mitrovica, Kosovo: Religion

 The main religious group is Muslim.
 Small numbers of Serbian Orthodox and Roman Catholics exist in the city.
 Albanians, Bosniaks, Turks, Roma and other smaller ethnic groups are mainly Muslim.

-In the results of 2011 census, 71,422 people or 99.32% of total population of southern municipality of Mitrovica, were Muslims.
-Orthodox Christians comprised 11 or 0.02% of total population of municipality, while Catholics comprised 42 or 0.06%.
+In the results of 2024 census, 64,187 people of 64,742 or 99.14%% of total population of southern municipality of Mitrovica, were Muslims.
+Catholic Christians comprised 54 or 0.083% of total population of municipality, while Orthodox Christians comprised 17 or 0.026%.

-As North Mitrovica municipality was not covered by population estimation in 2011 by Kosovo Agency of Statistics, there are no official data on religion.
+The 2024 population of North Mitrovica is only generally estimated by the Kosovo Agency of Statistics, as most residents did not participate in the census.
+For religious affiliation, however, the Agency notes that the northern municipalities (Leposaviq, Zveçan, Zubin Potok, and North Mitrovica) were not included in the published data, so no official municipal-level statistics are available.